apify/actor-scraper/docs/introduction/introduction.md

 > We will not go through all the available input options in this tutorial.
 See the actor's README for detailed information.

 Below the input fields are the Build, Timeout and Memory options.
 Let's keep them at default settings for now.
-Just remember that if you see a big red `TIMED-OUT` after running your task, you might want to come back here and increase the timeout.
+Just remember that if you see a yellow `TIMED-OUT` status after running your task, you might want to come back here and increase the timeout.

 > Timeouts are there to prevent tasks from running forever.
 Always set a reasonable timeout to prevent a rogue task from eating up all your compute units.